AndreiR98/JOSE-PHP/README.md

 var_dump($encoded);
 ```

-## Decoing and Signature verification
+## Decoding and Signature verification
 ```php
 use \ECDSA\Curves;
 use \ECDSA\Algorithms;